 Some people will want to feed their dog the raw product, but this can put them at risk of digestive issues and possible food poisoning.
 Additionally, raw-fed dogs can carry and shed the harmful bacteria found in their food.
 For this reason, raw feeding is generally discouraged, especially in households with vulnerable or immune-compromised individuals.

 It is best to cook your pigs’ ears before feeding.
 Your dog will probably not have a preference between cooked or raw anyway.
 At home, you can prepare the ears in much the same way as the commercial companies.
 When you first bring them home, give them a good wash to remove any lingering dirt and debris.
 Blanching will serve as an extra cleaning step to remove any small hairs.
 The ears can then be baked or dehydrated at a recommended minimum temperature of 160⁰F.

 Are Pig Ear Treats Healthy For Dogs?

+Are pig ears good for dogs?
 According to the USDA, one cooked pig’s ear contains 29g protein, 15g fat, and 64g water.
-It also contains a range of nutrients such as iron, calcium, magnesium, and phosphorus.
-This will vary between manufacturer and cooking method.
+It also contains a range of nutrients, such as iron, calcium, magnesium, and phosphorus.
+This will vary between the manufacturer and the cooking method.
 Universally, though, they are high in calories, with around 264 calories each.
 Pig’s ears should be seen as a treat, not a part of the diet.
 While they will provide some basic nutrition, the calorie count is too high for them to be considered healthy.

 Pigs’ ears should, therefore, only be given as an occasional treat unless you are working with a board-certified nutritionist to create a balanced diet that specifically includes pigs’ ears.
 Only 10% of your dog’s daily calories should be coming from an unbalanced source, such as pig ear chews.
 Your vet can help you determine the total number of calories your dog will need in a day and how to fit treats into the menu.